MicrosoftDocs/windows-itpro-docs/windows/deployment/planning/compatibility-fix-database-management-strategies-and-deployment.md

 Deploying your custom compatibility-fix database into your organization requires you to perform the following actions:

-1. Store your custom compatibility-fix database (.sdb file) in a location that is accessible to all of your organization's computers.
+1. Store your custom compatibility-fix database (.sib file) in a location that is accessible to all of your organization's computers.

 2. Use the Sdbinst.exe command-line tool to install the custom compatibility-fix database locally.